Old-Fashioned Sugar Cookies (Roll Out)

 Instructions

-• Wet ingredients and sugar.
-In a large mixing bowl, cream together the softened butter and granulated sugar until light and fluffy.
-Beat in the eggs one at a time, ensuring each is fully incorporated before adding the next.Stir in the vanilla extract.
+• Prepare the wet ingredients.
+In a large mixing bowl, cream the softened butter and granulated sugar until light and fluffy (about 2–3 minutes).
+Then, add the eggs, one at a time, beating well after each addition to make sure they’re fully combined.
+Next, mix in the vanilla extract.

-• Combine dry ingredients.
-In a separate medium-sized bowl, whisk together the all-purpose flour, baking powder, baking soda, and salt.
+• Combine the dry ingredients.
+Whisk together the flour, baking powder, baking soda, and salt in a medium bowl.

 • Chill the dough.
-Divide the dough in half and shape each half into a flat disk.
-Wrap each disk tightly in plastic wrap and refrigerate for at least 2 hours or overnight for best results.
-This will make the dough easier to handle and roll out.
+Divide the dough in half.
+Then, wrap each half into a flat disk tightly in plastic wrap.
+Chill the dough in the refrigerator for at least 2 hours or overnight for best results.

-• Roll out.
+• Roll the dough.
 Preheat your oven to 375°F (190°C).
 Line baking sheets with parchment paper or silicone baking mats.
-On a lightly floured surface, roll out one disk of dough to about ¼-inch thickness.
-Be sure to flour the surface, the top of your dough, and your rolling pin.
+Roll out one dough disk on a lightly floured surface to a ¼-inch thickness.
+Flour the surface, rolling pin, and dough to prevent sticking.

-• Cut.
-Using cookie cutters of your choice, cut out shapes and transfer them to the prepared baking sheets, leaving about 2 inches of space between each cookie.
+• Cut the dough.
+Use cookie cutters to cut out desired shapes, transferring them to the prepared baking sheets with about 2 inches of space between each cookie.

 • Bake.
-Place the baking sheet in the preheated oven and bake for 11 minutes or until the edges of the cookies are lightly golden.
-Keep an eye on them to ensure they don't over-bake.
-Remove from the oven and allow the cookies to cool on the baking sheet for about 5 minutes before transferring them to a wire rack to cool completely.
+Bake the cookies in the oven for 11–12 minutes or until the edges are lightly golden.
+Let the cookies cool on the baking sheets for 5 minutes before transferring them to a wire rack to cool completely.

 Notes

-Note: While this buttercream will set more firmly than traditional soft buttercream, it won’t be as hard as royal icing.
-If you need the icing to be very hard (e.g., for stacked cookies), consider using royal icing or a combination of both.
+This buttercream will be firmer than regular soft buttercream but won’t be as hard as royal icing.
+If you need your icing hard (like for stacked cookies), think about using royal icing or a mix of both.

 stack of frosted cookies with sprinkles.